 The Elizabeth line will make it easier to travel around and do business in London and the South East.
 It will reduce congestion on the region’s transport network and link the capital’s major commercial and business districts - Heathrow, the West End, the City and Canary Wharf - more effectively than ever before.

-When fully open in 2019 it will add 10% capacity to central London’s rail network, bringing an extra 1.5 million people to within 45 minutes of central London.
+When fully open the Elizabeth line will add 10% capacity to central London’s rail network, bringing an extra 1.5 million people to within 45 minutes of central London.

 The project’s supply chain stretches right around the UK, with firms of all sizes, from around the country winning work on the project.
 Three in five businesses that have supplied the project are based outside London and over half (58%) are SMEs.